-Many, if not all, of today’s Excel-based financial reporting tools use some type of Excel formula logic.
+Many of today’s Excel®-based financial reporting tools use some type of Excel® formula logic.
 These formulas query the data source and you copy them to all the cells of a report changing various parameters or references until the report is built.
 This approach has numerous drawbacks.

 These are the inherent problems with formula based reporting solutions.

 No matter how often you check a report, as soon as you have 10 columns and 10 rows you have 100 cells and 100 formulas.
 In accounting, if even one cell is wrong the report is wrong.